idaholab/virtual_test_bed/doc/content/htgr/3D_MHTGR/3D_mhtgr_mesh.md

 !listing htgr/3D_mhtgr/3D_mhtgr_final.i block=Mesh/fuel_assembly_with_rsc

 The hexagonal fuel assembly with RSC then undergoes many modifications.
 First, the pin cells are deleted.
 Then, a new block ID is assigned to the holes left by the deletion and the holes are remeshed.
 The boundary of the RSC channel is then generated and stitched back into the fuel assembly mesh.
-Finally the holes and the assembly meshes are stitched together.
+Finally, the holes and the assembly meshes are stitched together.

 !listing htgr/3D_mhtgr/3D_mhtgr_final.i start=[delete_pins_for_rsc] end=[fuel_assembly_w_rsc_stitched]